As we just mentioned, Netlify allows you to quickly publish a website by uploading the

 *.rbind.io offered by RStudio, Inc. Please visit the Rbind support website https://support.rbind.io to learn how to apply for a subdomain.
 In fact, the Rbind organization also offers free help on how to set up a website based on blogdown, thanks to a lot of volunteers from the R and statistics community.

-public/).
-Then Netlify simply uploads all files under this directory to its servers.
+. as the publish directory instead).
+Then Netlify simply uploads all files under this directory to its servers without rebuilding your website.

 Please bear in mind that the purpose of this section is to outline the basic steps of publishing a website with Netlify, and the technical details may change from time to time, so the official Netlify documentation should be the most reliable source if you have any questions or anything we introduced here does not work.↩